Paulinho (footballer, born December 1997)

-Paulo Manuel Neves Alves (born 25 December 1997), commonly known as Paulinho, is a Portuguese footballer who plays as a midfielder for Leixões.
+Paulo Manuel Neves Alves (born 25 December 1997), commonly known as Paulinho, is a Portuguese former footballer who played as a midfielder.

 Football career

 From 2015, Paulinho spent three years with Liverpool, as part of the club's Academy; he was included in the senior squad for the first time in January 2017, appearing as an unused substitute in an FA Cup third-round replay tie against Plymouth Argyle.

 At the end of the 2017–18 season, having not played a game for Liverpool's first team, he was transferred to Wolves, playing for their Under-23s, including two appearances in the EFL Trophy.

 In 2019, he transferred to 1.
 FK Příbram, making his professional debut on 30 September 2019 in the Czech First League.
 In January 2020, having failed to add to his solitary appearance, he moved to Campeonato de Portugal side A.D.
 Sanjoanense.

+On 17 December 2025, Paulinho retired from playing for health reasons.